 You’re 23 weeks pregnant, and baby is as big as a grapefruit!
 The average 23-week fetus measures 11.4 inches from head to foot and weighs 1.1 pounds.
-Yep, baby’s almost a foot long, and is finally able to be weighed in pounds!
-And baby's not just getting bigger, he or she's getting even cuter and starting to look more like a baby.
+Yep, baby’s almost a foot long, and at 23 weeks, baby size is finally able to be weighed in pounds!
+And baby isn’t just getting bigger, they’re also getting even cuter and starting to look more like a baby.

-Enjoy a little time off all the poking, prodding, and peeing in a cup.
 You’re seeing your OB only once a month right now, so you may not have a doctor’s appointment or a 23 weeks pregnant ultrasound.
+Enjoy a little time off from all the doctor’s poking and prodding and having to pee in a cup!
 And you may be done with your genetic testing.

 In the third trimester, you’ll be busier with appointments, seeing your doctor every other week.
 And you may not feel as energetic as you do now.
 So use this time to get stuff done and out of the way!

 A 23-week-old fetus is working hard on brain development, building muscle by kicking and punching and gaining the fat that will make those cheeks so kissable.
 Baby is also practicing breathing and reacting to what happens to your body.
 You might notice baby responds when you drink hot or cold beverages and gets active after you eat.
 You might also find that baby seems to sleep when you move around but likes to start their gymnastics routine right when you’re ready to sleep.
 Welcome to parenthood!

 See their progress for yourself with our 3D interactive tool.